 When Characters Feel Like Friends

 In my 30s and 40s, my reading tastes shifted.
 I began to gravitate toward character-driven novels that made me feel something deeper.
-Maeve Binchy quickly became a favorite.
+Maeve Binchy quickly became a favourite.
 Her characters lingered in my mind long after the final page.
 I would catch myself wondering how they were doing – as if they were real people I should be checking in on.

-Then came Isabel Allende’s Daughter of Fortune, books by Amy Tan’s The Joy Luck Club, and Rosamunde Pilcher’s The Shell Seekers – each one vivid, emotionally rich, and memorable.
+Then came Isabel Allende’s Daughter of Fortune, books by Amy Tan like The Joy Luck Club, and Rosamunde Pilcher’s The Shell Seekers – each one vivid, emotionally rich, and memorable.
 I still recall certain scenes as if they were memories from my own life.
 These books didn’t just entertain; they stirred my soul.
-I sought these authors – and others in the piles at the used bookstores and book fairs.
+I sought these authors – and others in the piles at the local used bookstores and book fairs.

 Stories That Transform